DevCycleHQ/AI-Prompts-And-Rules/install-prompts/roku.md

 <error type="sdk_not_loaded">
 <symptom>"DevCycle functions not found" or initialization fails</symptom>
 <diagnosis>
-1. Check: Are SDK files in the correct source/ directory?
+1. Check: SDK files extracted correctly and included in project
+2. Check: Paths inside `DevCycleTask.xml` match your project structure
-2. Check: Is the SDK key valid?
+3. Check: Is the SDK key valid?
-3. Check: Are function names spelled correctly?
+4. Check: Is the `DevCycleTask` node present in your scene?
 </diagnosis>
 <solution>
-- Verify all SDK files are in source/ folder
+- Verify extracted files exist and are referenced
+- Update `DevCycleTask.xml` paths if needed
-- Check mobile SDK key (starts with dvc_mobile_)
+- Use a valid mobile SDK key (starts with `dvc_mobile_`)
-- Ensure BrightScript function calls match SDK documentation
+- Ensure calls match SDK documentation (e.g., `InitializeDevCycleClient`, `getVariableValue`)
 </solution>
 </error>